madphysicist/scikit-guess/doc/getting_started.rst

 This project strives to be a true scikit, and limit its runtime dependencies to just `numpy`_ and `scipy`_. `pandas`_ support will be added at some point, but may not result in a dependency, certainly not a mandatory one.
+Numpy must be version 1.7 or later, since that is when the ``where`` keyword was introduced to ufuncs.

 At this stage, the code is written in pure python, with all the extensions being implemented through the dependencies.
 That may change at some point in